 “The Research Scholar Program for High School Students offers the opportunity for high school teachers and students to perform research on the forefronts of polymer science and technology together with Garcia faculty and staff.
 Students work as part of focused research teams and are taught to make original contributions of interest to the scientific community.
 In addition to entering national competitions, the students are encouraged to publish in refereed scientific journals and to present their results at national conferences.
 Our goal is to convey to the students the excitement we enjoy daily in research.
 The program has no set time limits.
 Research is a lifetime learning experience, and we hope to remain a resource to our students long after “graduation.”

-Deadline to Apply: Early February
+Deadline to Apply: March 1, 2024

 Apply